tymaker-team/thxgen/README.md

 # Main Differences
 This is written in JavaScript compared to [Anti-Apple4life's tymaker](https://github.com/Anti-Apple4life/tymaker), which is written in C#.
 This also utilizes popup windows instead of the console.
 # Where to get it
-You can get the latest build [here](https://github.com/Anti-Apple4life/tymaker/releases/tag/thxgen).
+You can get the latest code [here](https://github.com/Anti-Apple4life/tymaker/releases/tag/thxgen).